slsa-framework/slsa/docs/spec/v1.1/source-reqs.md

 ### Level 2: Verified history

-Summary: The project is stored and managed through a source control platform that ensures the change history's integrity..
+Summary: The project is stored and managed through a source control platform that ensures the change history's integrity.

 Intended for: Organizations that are unwilling or unable to incorporate code review into their software development practices.